 The Agents page in PushMetrics, listing every agent in the workspace

-You'll find everything in Settings → AI Capabilities → Agents.
+Everything lives under Settings → AI Capabilities → Agents.

 Creating a new agent